Diesel Park West: Solo, original line up reformation and later years, 1997–present

 Another album by Diesel Park West was released in March 2012.
-What Kept You is a collection of unreleased tracks from 1994–1996, recorded during the period that brought about FreakGene.
+What Kept You is a collection of unreleased tracks from 1994 to 1996, recorded during the period that brought about FreakGene.
 The album proves what a fertile period this was for Butler and the band.
 It is available as a download on the Diesel Park West website.

 A further series of archive material was released on the official website.
 Some of this previously unreleased material dated back to 1987 and included their entire BBC radio sessions.
 Also released was a covers album of Byrds songs (Diesels play Byrds), showing again where the Diesel's passions lay.
-These releases have proved a big hit with fans.

 The Diesels released a new EP called You, You, You & You in May 2013, a collection of six new songs available initially as a download on their official website.
 Lead single, "Someday Back Together" has had radio play on Radio Caroline.

 Rich Barton rejoined Diesel Park West in 2014 and he has played with the band in more recent gigs and festivals.

-John Butler released his third solo album, Universal Stranger in July 2017 on Strataville, preceded by the single, A Little Misunderstanding in April.
+John Butler released his third solo album, Universal Stranger in July 2017 on Strataville, preceded by the single, "A Little Misunderstanding" in April.
 These recordings will be released as Jon C. Butler to avoid any confusion with the other musical John Butler.
 In April 2017, a pre-order for Universal Stranger including a limited edition retrospective album A Backward Glance was announced on Pledge Music.

-Geoff Beavan took a break from the band due to health reasons and Ian Michie rejoined on bass.
+Geoff Beavan took a break from the band for health reasons and Ian Michie rejoined on bass.

 The Diesels album Let It Melt was released on 13 September 2019, their ninth official release and the first one to fully feature guitarist Rich Barton since the Corporate Waltz.
 Three singles have been released prior to the album.
 "Living in the U.K.", "Suki" and "Pictures in the Hall".

 The new album has already been reviewed positively even in some UK press but most significantly has received an extremely warm reception this time in the American music media.

-Sadly, Geoff Beavan died on February 14, 2022.

-The tenth Diesel Park West album, ‘Not Quite The American Dream’ was released on July 29, 2022.
+The tenth Diesel Park West album, Not Quite The American Dream was released on 29 July 2022.
 The album was recorded during the COVID lockdowns of 2020.
-It was preceded by a couple of singles, 'One Shot of Happiness' and 'Secondary Modern Man'.
-Both of which have charted on the British Heritage Chart.
+It was preceded by a couple of singles, "One Shot of Happiness" and "Secondary Modern Man"; both of which have charted on the British Heritage Chart.

 Rob Morris and Ian Michie have both left the band.
-A new band has been put together featuring John Butler, Rich Barton, Daryl Hopper (bass) and Dave Bryant (drums).
+A new band has been put together featuring John Butler, Rich Barton, Darryl Hopper (bass) and Dave Bryant (drums).

+The first album with the new line up was released in March 2024, titled Presley Trap on the bands own 'Danville' label.
+The single "Wonder (Just a Word)" has charted on the Heritage Chart.

+A new single "Hole in One" was released in February 2025.
+This became a Number One hit on the Heritage Chart in mid-March.
+The single was taken from their forthcoming new album entitled, Leicester?.
+This was released on 17 April 2025 on the band's website.